ClearBlade/native-libraries/clearblade.md

  The return value is a list of js objects, one for each returned item in the message history.

  * @param {string} topic - String that signifies which topic to search
- * @param {int} count - Number that signifies how many messages to return and delete; 0 returns and deletes all messages
+ * @param {number} count - Number that signifies how many messages to return and delete; 0 returns and deletes all messages
  * @param {int} last - Epoch timestamp in seconds that will retrieve and delete 'count' number of messages before that timestamp
  * @param {int} start - Epoch timestamp in seconds that will retrieve and delete 'count' number of  messages within timeframe
  * @param {int} stop - Epoch timestamp in seconds that will retrieve and delete 'count' number of  messages within timeframe